Bethany Yellowtail

 Bethany Yellowtail (born 1989) is a Native American fashion designer based in Los Angeles, California.
-Known for her work that reflects her Indigenous heritage, she is an enrolled member of the Northern Cheyenne Tribe and a descendant of the Crow Tribe of Montana.
+Known for her work that reflects her Indigenous heritage, she is an enrolled citizen of the Northern Cheyenne Tribe and a descendant of the Crow Tribe of Montana.
 She serves as designer and CEO for her line B.Yellowtail.

 Early life and education

 Yellowtail was born in the small rural town of Wyola, located in the southeast corner of Montana near the Wyoming border.
-She is an enrolled member of the Northern Cheyenne Tribe and grew up with her four siblings and parents on the Crow Reservation.
+She is an enrolled citizen of the Northern Cheyenne Tribe and grew up with her four siblings and parents on the Crow Reservation.

-Aunts and grandmothers taught Yellowtail to sew.
+Yellowtail's parents and family members had been involved in creating Indigenous artistry all throughout her life.
+She originally piqued her interest in Indigenous jewelry, beaded earrings being one of the first pieces she would sell to others.
+Aunts and grandmothers taught her to sew, where her passion for fashion began.

 Yellowtail attended Tongue River schools in Ranchester, Wyoming, 23 miles from her family's ranch in Wyola, Montana.
 She graduated from Tongue River High School in 2007.

 She attended the Fashion Institute of Design and Merchandising.

 Career

-Yellowtail began working in fashion with the BCBG Max Azria Group, then became a pattern maker for private labels before founding her own company B.Yellowtail in 2014.
+Yellowtail's beginnings in her corporate fashion career were with multiple name brands, which often would appropriate Native American Designs.
+Yellowtail began working in fashion with the BCBG Max Azria Group, then became a pattern maker for private labels.
+Her time with these brands pushed her to create her own company, B.Yellowtail, in 2015, to accurately represent Native American Culture.

 In 2015, Bethany was selected as a First Peoples Fund Artist in Business Leadership Fellow.
 As a Native designer, Yellowtail confronts cultural appropriation in the fashion industry.
 PBS Indie Lens Storycast featured B.Yellowtail as part of a series of short films called alter-NATIVE by Billy Luther.

+In 2022, Bethany was selected for Visas "She's Next in Fashion" and was recognized at the Green Carpet Fashion Awards.
+She was awarded alongside fellow honorees Aurora James, Rashad Robinson, and Tom Ford.